Are you thinking of getting a dog as a family pet? Have no idea where to start looking or what breed is going to suit you best?

 What is a Spoodle’s Temperament?

 Spoodles are known for being very affectionate, intelligent and outgoing dogs.
-More often than not, these dogs are very welling to please.
+More often than not, these dogs are very willing to please.

 In terms of sociability, we see how sociable they are on our pet photography shoots, always wanting to participate and play with whoever is nearby.
-These sessions always turn up a bucketful of fun and playful photos.
+These sessions always turn out to be a bucketful of fun and the photos are always playful.